j0osman/j0osman/README.md

     I enjoy building data-driven solutions and models that solve all kinds of complex problems.
   </p>
   <p>
-    I’ve had the privilege of working as a self-employed currency trader & a web development intern at PCET, Pune.
+    I’ve had the privilege of working as a self-employed currency trader, a consulting data scientist, & a web development intern at PCET, Pune.
 My main focus these days is on studying, researching, and developing models using novel predictive machine learning and reinforcement learning approaches in a quantitative investment context.